Last updated on October 13, 2020 by Dan Nanni

 If you need to work with a variety of image, audio and video files encoded in all sorts of different formats, you are probably using more than one tools to convert among all those heterogeneous media formats.
 If there is a versatile all-in-one media conversion tool that is capable of dealing with all different image/audio/video formats, that will be awesome.

 Format Junkie is one such all-in-one media conversion tool with an extremely user-friendly GUI.
 Better yet, it is free software!
 With Format Junkie, you can convert image, audio, video and archive files of pretty much all the popular formats simply with a few mouse clicks.

-Format Junkie is available for installation via Ubuntu PPA.
-To install Format Junkie on Ubuntu, simply run the following.
+Format Junkie is available for installation via Ubuntu PPA format-junkie-team.
+This PPA supports Ubuntu 12.04, 12.10 and 13.04.
+To install Format Junkie on one of those Ubuntu releases, simply run the following.

 To start Format Junkie after installation, simply run: